lsdhoney/free_the_cock/README.md

 This repository is a step-by-step guide on how to hack your smart chastity implant so you can secretly unlock at any time you want without sending notifications to your wife.
 The world is an unfair place and it's certainly not easy to be a man.
 How come a woman can have multiple husbands & lovers but a man can not?
 Why does sex always automatically end when a woman comes?
 Why does a man have to implant such a device when he gets married?
-Anyway...before these questions get answered, I hope this guide could help you gain some temporary cock freedom.
+Anyway...before these questions get answered, I hope this guide could help you gain some temporary freedom when your wife is not around.

+***

+### Step 1
+Identify the model of your implant.
+This code has only tested to work on iPure 5.0-5.71.

+### Step 2
+Download the iPure app on your phone but DO NOT open it.

+### Step 3
+Download FTC_app.js to your computer.

+### Step 4